shotahorii/datascience-math/README.md

 The cheat sheets are written in LaTeX on Jupyter notebook.
 No need to download, you can just view on GitHub.
 Search topics via the html page - [Math Cheatsheets for Data Science](https://shotahorii.github.io/datascience-math/).

-## View/Edit on your computer
+## Run on your computer

 Only prerequisites is a jupyter environment.
-Below is an example environment.
+If you have a Jupyter environment on you computer, you can run all notebooks here, without any specific libraries installed.
+Otherwise, below is an example environment.

 ### Example Environment